Assay & Application Notes

 Photometer measurements recorded higher OD values

 Measuring the optical density of the bacterial samples at 605 nm with BioMate 3 photometer showed slightly higher OD605 values compared to those values obtained by the plate readers (SpectraMax iD3 and Absorbance 96) (Fig. 1).
-This difference in the absolute value of OD605 measured by the photometer can be explained by how the light beam is delivered into the samples and the optical design of the devices.
+This difference in the absolute value of OD605 measured by the photometer could be explained by how the light beam is delivered into the samples.
 The light beam passes horizontally through the cuvettes in photometers, and the path length is usually standardized to 1 cm.
 However, in plate readers, the light beam passes vertically through the wells, and this orientation creates variables that need to be accounted for.
-In this case, the volume in the wells determines the path length.
-The accuracy and consistency of pipetting may also affect the OD readouts (4).
+In this case, the volume in the wells determines the path length (4).

 Materials and experimental outline